protocol/w3dt-sudo/projects/filjs-audit/README.md

 It is decoupled in:

-- [Schema](https://github.com/filecoin-shipyard/js-lotus-client-schema): contains schemas for JSON data representation compatible with Lotus JSON-RPC API
+- [Schema](https://github.com/filecoin-shipyard/js-lotus-client-schema): contains schemas for JSON data representation compatible with Lotus JSON-RPC API.
-- Provider libraries ([node](https://github.com/filecoin-shipyard/js-lotus-client-provider-nodejs) and [browser](https://github.com/filecoin-shipyard/js-lotus-client-provider-browser)): inspired by “providers” in the Ethereum ecossystem, a provider links to a running node exposing interface that connects to a Lotus JSON-RPC API endpoint using WebSockets or HTTP.
+- Provider libraries ([Node.js](https://github.com/filecoin-shipyard/js-lotus-client-provider-nodejs) and [browser](https://github.com/filecoin-shipyard/js-lotus-client-provider-browser)): inspired by “providers” in the Ethereum ecossystem, a provider links to a running node exposing interface that connects to a Lotus JSON-RPC API endpoint using WebSockets or HTTP.
-- [rpc](https://github.com/filecoin-shipyard/js-lotus-client-rpc): used together with a schema for creating the RPC messages from function parameters
+- [rpc](https://github.com/filecoin-shipyard/js-lotus-client-rpc): used together with a schema for creating the RPC messages from function parameters.

 #### Maturity

 The Good:
-- it is generated from the go rpc implementation, so is always up to date.
+- It is generated from the Go RPC implementation, so is always up to date (as long as the generation is re-run).
-- It could be used to generate api docs and (almost complete) typescript declarations
+- It could be used to generate API docs and (almost complete) TypeScript declarations.

 The Bad:
-- Typescript declarations do not have into consideration optional parameters, which makes them required in a typescript project
+- TypeScript declarations do not have into consideration optional parameters, which makes them required in a TypeScript project.
-- A large number of unanswered open issues
+- A large number of unanswered open issues.

 #### Key Findings

-- the `client.clientDealSize` seems problematic.
+* The `client.clientDealSize` seems problematic.
 The expectation per the naming would be to get the actual pieceSize to provide, but getting: `unexpected deal status while waiting for data request: 11 (StorageDealFailing).
 Provider message: deal rejected: proposal piece size is invalid: padded piece size must be a power of 2`
-- list miners takes a really long time
+* List miners takes a really long time.
+* The different workflow required for the file import API is not clear, especially to those not familiar with Lotus mechanics.
-- authentication tokens requirements seem to strict
+* Authentication tokens requirements seem too strict.
-  - Some methods, including `listDeals` need write permissions. `ClientStartDeal` needs admin permissions.
+  * Some methods, including `listDeals` need write permissions. `ClientStartDeal` needs admin permissions.
-  - The RPC API seems to target users who own a lotus instance, instead of a general user.
+  * The RPC API seems to target users who own a lotus instance, instead of a general user.
 But, in the client this is not clear at all.

 #### Recommendations

-- Guided examples where is clear to the user what needs to be changed and what happens behind the scenes
+* ***(POSSIBLE PROJECT)*** Build guided examples where it is clear to the user what needs to be changed and what happens behind the scenes
-  - A simple example of creating a deal should exist, including how to import a file using the Provider which is not clear unless one asks someone with knowledge on creating deals
+  * A simple example of creating a deal should exist, including how to import a file using the Provider which is not clear unless one asks someone with knowledge on creating deals.
-- We should identify optional parameters and default values in the docs.
-It is not clear, which parameters are required and optional.
-Moreover, if we use typescript, we really need to provide all parameters in order to make typescript running.
+* ***(POSSIBLE PROJECT)*** We should identify optional parameters and default values in the docs and TypeScript definitions.
+It is not clear which parameters are required and optional.
+Moreover, TypeScript use is impractical without this clarification.
+* ***(POSSIBLE PROJECT)*** Custom codegen could be completely (or mostly?) replaced with OpenRPC codegen.
+See above.
+* ***(POSSIBLE PROJECT)*** Codegen in https://github.com/filecoin-shipyard/js-lotus-client-schema should be performed on each major Lotus release, with a new npm version published.
+A GitHub action to PR changes seems like a reasonable step, but it also needs a clear *owner* to ensure versions get published.

 #### Experiments